How to create a Trading Plan: Step-by-step guide for Profitable & Consistent Trading

 Creating a solid and profitable financial trading plan involves detailed planning, disciplined execution, and continuous learning.
 If you are aiming to pass a prop firm challenge, it is necessary that you have a trading plan that you can follow rigorously.
 Here’s a step-by-step tutorial to guide you through the process:

-Steps for a Profitable Trading Plan.
+Steps for how to create a Trading Plan.

 Step 1: Define Your Trading Goals